graphstream/graphstream.github.io/doc/Tutorials/graphstream-and-maven.md

 </repositories>
 ```

-Then you can define your dependancies :
+Then you can define your dependencies :

 ```xml
 <project>